KeeganJones1995/lot6WrapsBusinessManager/README.md

 # lot6WrapsBusinessManager
 Author: Keegan Mackenzie Smith Jones
-Created With QT Creator under Open Source Licensing Agreement A program designed to keep track of current and past jobs, and inventory for my friends vinyl wrapping business.
+Created With QT Creator under Open Source Licensing Agreement, as well as SQLite3 A program designed to keep track of current and past jobs, and inventory for my friends vinyl wrapping business.
 This application allows the user to add, view, and update clients, their vehicles, job, and assets, through an easily manouverable UI.
 This application also allows the user to use other features such as searching, and printing of receipts.